material-motion/material-motion/concepts/runtimes.md

 A Transaction's public API should support the following operations:

-- Associate Plan with a target.
+- Associate a Plan with a target.
-- Associate named Plan with a target.
+- Associate a named Plan with a target.
 - Remove any Plan associated with a given name from a target.

 A Transaction must maintain an ordered list of operations.
 This ordered list of operations must be explicitly committed to a Runtime instance.